Appdynamics/AppD-Cloud-Platform/README.md

 management, application deployment, and intra-service orchestration.
 It uses no agents and no additional custom security infrastructure, so it's easy to deploy--and most importantly, it uses a very simple language (YAML, in the form of Ansible Playbooks) that allow you to describe your automation jobs in a way that approaches plain English.

 Although Ansible has the capability to deploy infrastructure, in this project a conscious decision was made to leave those tasks to Terraform.
-Ansible is used solely for prepping, installing, and configuring the HA Platform on the running VMs.
+Ansible is used solely for provisioning the VMs.
+These tasks include prepping, installing, and configuring the HA Platform on the running VMs.

 __Ansible Provisioning Flow for GCP__
 ![HA_Deployment_on_GCP](./docs/images/AppD-Cloud-Platform-Ansible-Provisioning-Flow-for-GCP.png)